 What is Local SEO?

-Local search engine optimization is the practice of optimizing your website in such a way that increases the visibility of your business when your local customers or users look or search for it online.
+Local SEO (Local search engine optimization) is the practice of optimizing your website in such a way that increases the visibility of your business when your local customers or users look or search for it online.
 This can be achieved via a variety of methods which involves content, technical and on-page optimization, link building and webpage creation with an intent to target a specific area, location, etc.

 What is Local Search?